 Little did I know then that I would throw away my GATE rank, switch to studying Historical studies at Nalanda University instead of continuing in Sciences and, would one day enter the same temple to do a Research Scope Analysis.

-I choose to write about Veerabhadra in this article, for the sole reason that my research work is based on him.
-With appropriate Research Methodology, any subject can be studied as a microcosm of larger social processes.
+I chose to write about this deity, Veerabhadra, in this article for the sole reason that my research work is based on him.
+But I believe that with appropriate Research Methodology, any subject can be studied as a microcosm to understand larger social processes.

 How the research began: